TMJ Treatment in Webster TX

 People don’t usually think of the dentist as the health care professional to see for chronic headaches and migraines.
 Yet dentists are often instrumental in diagnosing and treating many cases of recurring headaches.
 This is because a number of recurring pains in the head, neck, jaw, and face are caused by conditions in the mouth and the rest of the craniofacial area.
 For example, recurring pain in the temples on the sides of the head are usually caused by teeth grinding or clenching.
-In some cases, misalignment in the teeth or jaw area can put pressure in the temporomandibular joint (TMJ) and lead to pain.
+In some cases, misalignment in the teeth or jaw area can put pressure on the temporomandibular joint (TMJ) and lead to pain.

 What Is Temporomandibular Joint Disorder (TMJ/TMD)?

 The TMJs are your jaw joints on both sides of the face.
-This is the hinge joint that lets you open and close your mouth.
+This is the hinge joint that lets you open and closes your mouth.
 When the jaw joints are damaged because of teeth grinding, trauma, or gum disease, you may experience pain and difficulty chewing and speaking.
 Left untreated, teeth grinding and clenching (bruxism) may lead to jaw joint problems and frequent headaches.

-Common Signs and Symptoms of TMJ
+Symptoms of TMJ

 Millions of people across the country are affected by TMD, but many of those people don’t know the signs that indicate they are suffering from TMD, nor do they know what causes TMD.
 Here is a list of the most common signs of TMJ: